-Sea Supply can be traced to a BH immediately, but they only supply units in the same or adjacent hexes.
+Sea Supply can be traced to a BH immediately, but can only supply units in the same or adjacent hexes.
 The BH unit can fight or move normally.

-A BH allows 1 Ground unit to embark or disembark by Sea Movement.
+A BH allows 1 Ground unit to embark or disembark (not both) by Sea Movement.